fayadabbasi/NBA_Four_Factors/README.md

 # References

 Thanks to Joseph Gartner, Dan Rupp, Brent Goldberg, Keatra Nesbitt from Galvanize for assistance in this process.
 Thanks to the many bloggers that have written about the Four Factors, including Square2020, Savvas Tjortjoglou, and others.
 Thanks to Basketball Reference for the data.

-We will explore several things in this project.
-First, how much variance do these four factors play per game and are there trends in the mix over the past several years of the NBA?
-With the mix of shots increasing towards 3 PTs, it would seem that eFG% has increased as a factor.
-Also, what is the standard deviation of each factor?
-It would seem that hustle factors such as turnover % and rebounds could have a wider standard deviation than the other factors.

-One factor to take into consideration is what is a team.
-Given free agency and trades, the composition of a team varies year to year as well as within the season.
-So identifying what the composition of a team is based on the total 240 minutes played per game is important to determine how that specific team's four factors vary.

-Next, we will look at the impact of travel.
-Travel can take a lot out of players and between turnovers and offensive rebounds, which are largely "hustle" factors, how does that impact a team.
-We will look at the impact on the first game of a road trip, second, third, and fourth.
-It will be interesting to see if the "team" changes as the length of a road trip increases or if the hustle variables exhibit more variance than normalized variance.

-There are some bonus elements that could be included: how does shot selection vary as length of time on the road changes - do teams tend to shoot more 3's while on the road than home or increase the number of 3's as the length of the road trip increases?
-How does weather play a factor - on flight delay situations, is hustle impacted?

-First step is to build a web scraper that gets the data from the website into a manageable format, testing out a sample into a pandas dataframe
-Goal for today is to get my web scrape working and get through a good % of the total download I am looking to get through.
-I believe I have identified all the key factors I am looking to download and last night I got my first dataframe in pandas from an initial one game scrape of data.